-Resolving the Israeli-Palestinian conflict would not only deter violent radicalism and terrorism but also reduce Israel poverty rates by opening the door to prosperity and human rights for all citizens.
+Resolving the Israeli-Palestinian conflict would not only deter violent radicalism and terrorism but also reduce Israel’s poverty rates by opening the door to prosperity and human rights for all citizens.
 Israel is densely populated with 8.5 million people, one-fifth of whom are Arab.
-While 14 percent of Jewish Israelis are poor, 55 percent of Arabs live below the poverty line.
+While 14% of Jewish Israelis are poor, 55% of Arabs live below the poverty line.

 On average, Arabs make half of what Jewish workers make and are less likely to hold a job.
 The limited access to power and electricity in Gaza leaves a majority of the 600,000 families unemployed and hungry.
-Unemployment rates are at an all time low in Israel.
-Yet, 70 percent of those working earn less than average salaries.
+Unemployment rates are at an all-time low in Israel.
+Yet, 70% of those working earn less than average salaries.
 On the bright side, Israel established a joint initiative with large companies to hire more Israeli-Arabs in 2016, opening better career opportunities to 500 Arabs.

 So far, American-mediated efforts to help resolve the conflict failed because Israel continues expanding West Bank settlements, Palestinians remain politically divided, and the path to constructive dialogue between Israeli-Arabs and Israeli-Jews is unclear.